Mhoward1934/unit-4-game/README.md

 # unit-4-game
-This is the fourth assignment for the SMU Coding Bootcamp.

-In this assignment, we were required to create a fun and interactive game for web browsers.
-This time, the app must dynamically update the HTML with the jQuery library.
+This is project is designed to utilize the jQuery library to create a fun and interactive game for web browsers.
+This app will dynamically update the HTML with the jQuery library.
 ## Getting Started

 ### Crystal Collector